sahariardev/ChaosBridge/readme.md

 # Chaos Bridge API Documentation

-This document describes the REST endpoints exposed by the `UiController` in the Chaos Bridge application.

 ## Base URL

 All API endpoints are relative to the base URL of your application.
-By default, this is: http://localhost:9090
+By default, this is: http://localhost:{port}

 ## Endpoints